brewchetta/101022-phase-1-extra-study/README.md

 Be sure to replace the appropriate text with the proper information!
 This includes the `alt` text!

+### Bonus Deliverables: Styling

-If you finish quickly, feel free to add additional styling to this page such as a background image, make the banner more exciting, or make the movie card more interesting.
+Feel free to add additional styling to this page such as a background image, make the banner more exciting, or make the movie card more interesting.
 See if you can flex those CSS muscles!

+### Bonus Deliverables: Technical

+Before adding the cards to the DOM, sort the array of rental videos alphabetically by title.
+Be sure to look up examples and documentation!